 If you are looking for mindfulness skills, this can be offered individually, or you might want to take advantage of the support of a class.
 Mindfulness skills training can be offered as separate from therapy, and I am very happy to talk with you to discern what might be the best fit for you.
 Please find more information about my current mindfulness classes at River Rock Mindfulness.

-If you are looking for financial therapy for debt, overspending, anxiety about income, or just vagueness about money, change is possible.
+If you are looking for financial therapy for imbalanced spending, anxiety about income, or just vagueness about money, change is possible.
 It is possible to practice satisfaction, gratitude, and generosity in any circumstance.
-Financial therapy is a way of bringing mindfulness and understanding to our relationship with money.
+Financial therapy can be another form of mindfulness-based therapy.
 Bringing mindful awareness to money can reveal a lot about what is most important — our deepest values.
 It is possible to live in accord with our values.
 Feel free to get in touch and we can talk about how financial therapy might be helpful for you.

 Whether in therapy or in skills training, we can find that with practice, we become more awake and in touch with the vibrancy of our lives.
 Reconnecting with our deepest values, we find the ability to face our difficulties with courage and integrity, and participate wholeheartedly in our lives.